 - change in cycling conditions over the past 12 months

 - barriers to riding for different purposes (commuting, education, shopping, recreation, and to access public transport)

 “Measured over the previous week the cycling participation rate has declined from 15.5% in 2017 (95% CI: 14.4% – 16.7%), to 13.8% (95% CI: 12.8% – 14.8%) in 2019.
 This decline is statistically significant and appears to be consistent with the trend since the survey was first conducted in 2011.”Australian Cycling Participation 2019, Austroads, 19 September 2019

-Any decline in bike riding participation in Australia is alarming but sadly not entirely surprising.
-While bike riding across the world is continuously growing, Australia’s participation continues to fall away.
-Despite very well knowing about all the health and environmental benefits, our governments are reluctant to act thoroughly and systematically.
+Any decline in bike riding participation in Australia is alarming, yet sadly not entirely surprising.
+While bike riding across the world is continuously growing, Australia’s participation continues to fall.
+Despite the health and environmental benefits of cycling, our governments are reluctant to act decisively and systematically.